natebosch/natebosch.github.io/_drafts/dart-builds-how-did-we-get-here.md

 care needs to be taken not to let other build steps read it until it is 'stable'.
-Barback adds protection with what turns out to be a significant limitation - a Transformer running in package `Foo` can't read _any_ file from package `Bar` until all transformer on `Bar` have finished.
+Barback adds protection with what turns out to be a significant limitation - a Transformer running in package `Foo` can't read _any_ file from package `Bar` until _all_ transformers on `Bar` have finished.
 This is problematic in the context of Dart source files because of features like type inference.
 In order to understand the "meaning" of a Dart source file it is necessary to also understand details from imported libraries.
-If two Transformers running in different packages want to understand the resolved meaning of a Dart library they must read transitive imports - and when those imports cycle across package boundaries it can cause deadlock in Barback.
+If two Transformers running in different packages want to understand the resolved meaning of a Dart library they must read transitive imports - and when those imports cycle across package boundaries it will cause deadlock in Barback.
 Neither Transformer is allowed to read imported Dart libraries until the other finishes, and neither will finish until it can read the files.

 This fundamental limitation meant that the Angular compiler before version 4 had to cheat the system.
 Barback wouldn't let it read the source Dart files - but